View MapView Map

 1Explore Donegal on electric bikes

-Head for the hills in the saddle of an electric bike and enjoy the sweeping vistas and weather-beaten landscape of County Donegal.
+Head for the hills in the saddle of an electric bike and enjoy the sweeping vistas and weather-beaten landscape of Donegal.
 Environmentally friendly and perfect for helping tired legs last a little longer, hire your gang some electric bikes from one of Grassroutes’ three bases in Donegal.

-Map in hand, family in the saddle and pedal power behind you, set off from the bike rental shop in Glenveagh to explore the magical and lush Glenveagh National Park, or pick up a bike on Arranmore and cycle along the dramatic coastline.
+Map in hand, family in the saddle and pedal power behind you, set off from the bike rental shop in Glenveagh to explore the lush Glenveagh National Park, or pick up a bike on Arranmore and cycle along the dramatic coastline.

 2Learn to surf in spectacular Sligo